CivicActions/ssp-toolkit/appendices/system-continuity-plan.md

 #### 6.1.1 Hardware

-GlobalNET inherits its hardware from the infrastructure COOP.
+Project inherits its hardware from the infrastructure COOP.

 ### 6.2 Backup Procedures